HTML Gallery¶

 i18nexifphotofocallength (“Focal Length”)

-If you need more i18n parameters, please report this wish to the Project Team.
+If you need more i18n parameters, please submit a request to the Project Team.

 Images and CSS Files¶

 You are free to use images, CSS files or other files in your theme.
-Just put them in the theme folder and the tool will copy them in the output folder.
+Just put them in the theme folder and the tool will copy them into the output folder.

 Original Images¶